- The renewal requirements

 The current fee for the extension sits at £1,033.
 However, this doesn’t include additional fees such as document translation, the English language test, lawyer fees, the Biometric Residence Permit and the Immigration Health Surcharge.

-It can take at least eight weeks until you hear a verdict on your application.
+The processing time for a Spouse Visa extension can take up to least eight weeks until you hear a verdict on your application.
 If you and your partner need a decision in a quicker turnaround, you can apply for a Super Priority Service, but this costs an additional £610 on top of the other fees.
 Birmingham immigration lawyers can assist you to apply for a Super Priority Service as our immigration lawyers can provide advice and even fill out your application for you in a 24-hour window.
 Contact us on 0121 667 6530 to hear more about our Fast Priority Service.

 Switching from a Spouse Visa to Indefinite Leave to Remain (ILR)